vanisharma31/financial-transaction-analysis/README.md

 <h2><a class="anchor" id="overview"></a>Overview</h2>

-Financial institutions generate millions of customer transactions every day.
-Analyzing this data helps understand customer behavior, improve customer retention, identify high-value customers and support data-driven business decisions.
-This project performs an end-to-end customer analytics workflow using SQL, covering customer demographics, spending patterns, customer segmentation, customer lifetime value (CLV), churn analysis, customer acquisition and business KPIs.
+Financial institutions generate large volumes of customer transactions every day.
+Analyzing this data can reveal spending patterns, customer value, segment characteristics and changes in customer activity that support better retention and growth strategies.

+This project analyzes customer, card and transaction data using SQL and Power BI, covering customer demographics, spending behavior, segmentation, Customer Lifetime Value (CLV), customer acquisition and churn-risk analysis.

+The analysis develops customer-level metrics for spending, transaction behavior, segmentation, CLV, rankings and activity, which are brought together in a five-page Power BI dashboard covering Executive Performance, Customer Profile, Spending Analysis, Customer Insights and Churn & Acquisition.

 <h2><a class="anchor" id="business-problem"></a>Business Problem</h2>